SkylineCommunications/ChatOps-Extensions/CustomCommandExamples/README.md

 ### Development

+#### Skyline.DataMiner.DcpChatIntegrationHelper NuGet Package

+The [Skyline.DataMiner.DcpChatIntegrationHelper NuGet package can be found on nuget.org](https://www.nuget.org/packages/Skyline.DataMiner.DcpChatIntegrationHelper).
+This NuGet package allows easy integration with business communication platforms from a DataMiner Automation script.

+> ℹ️
+> We recommend that you always use the latest version of the Skyline.DataMiner.DcpChatIntegrationHelper NuGet package.

 #### DataMiner Integration Studio Visual Studio Extension

 The DataMiner Integration Studio Visual Studio extension (also referred to as DIS) can be used for development of Automation scripts.
 You can also use DIS to deploy Automation scripts directly from your development environment to your DataMiner Systems.